DukeCabbage/PinmoSdk/README.md

 PinmoApp.initApp(options);
 ```

 ## Usage
-Pinmo will cache the last successfully fetched feed, so you can display whenever it's ready
+Pinmo will cache the last successfully fetched feed, so you can display whenever it's ready<br/>
 To fetch or refresh the feed for a certain user, call `fetchFeed(String email)`
 ```java
 final String email = "test123@gmail.com";